gitKearney/php7-from-scratch/README.md

     # install nginx
     apt-get install nginx

-## Download PHP 7.1.0
+## Download Latest PHP 7.1.1
-As of the time of this, PHP 7.1.0 was the latest PHP available.
+As of the time of this, PHP 7.1.1 was the latest PHP available.
 Download the tarball (I'll assume BZip) and extract it.

 __NOTE: this installs PHP in the user's local bin.
 In this example, the user is